 GUILDHALL MARSHALL SCHOLARSHIPS

-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the Guildhall School of Music & Drama and will be for two years (with a possibility of a third year for doctoral studies).
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the Guildhall School of Music & Drama and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Guildhall Marshall Scholarship candidates would be expected to study at the Guildhall School of Music & Drama.

-The following Information has been provided by the Guildhall School of Music & Drama:
+The following information has been provided by the Guildhall School of Music & Drama:

 For further information about the Guildhall School, please go to: www.gsmd.ac.uk

 US University: Indiana University

 Elizabeth Ogonek, a New York City native, holds a BM in composition from Indiana University and will receive her MM from the University of Southern California in May 2012.
 She currently studies with Stephen Hartke.
 She has been commissioned by the Brillaner Duo, the Palo Alto Chamber Orchestra, Alma Maria Liebrecht and the Deviant Septet.
 Her music has been performed by the IU Concert Orchestra, the Wellesley Sinfonietta, Dinosaur Annex, the Brillaner Duo, members of eighth blackbird and the Britten-Pears Ensemble.
 Her new chamber orchestra piece will be premiered in the 2012 Aldeburgh Festival.
 Elizabeth is a 2009 Beinecke Scholar.

 US University: University of Pennsylvania